Marcell Ozuna Player Props: Braves vs. Royals

 Marcell Ozuna At The Plate

-- Ozuna is hitting .083 with two home runs and five walks.
+- Ozuna has two home runs and five walks while batting .083.

-- Ozuna has gotten a hit in three of 11 games this season, but he has no multi-hit games.
+- In three of 11 games this season, Ozuna got a hit, but only one each time.

-- In 11 games played this season, he has gone deep in two of them.
+- He has gone deep in two of 11 games played this season, and in 4.9% of his plate appearances.

 - Ozuna has driven in a run twice this year, but just one in each of those games.